cleesmith/keys2text_proxy/README.md

 - **This app is a personal proxy server**

   Keys2Text Proxy is intended to be run locally, i.e. on your computer, and not in the <br>
-  cloud/internet which may violate the AI providers API `Terms of Service/Use`.<br>
+  cloud/internet which may violate the AI providers API `Terms of Service/Use` (*maybe*).<br>
-  And there are advantages to running it locally.
+  While there are advantages to running it locally; this app will probably only <br>
+  run on desktops and laptops.

 - **novelcrafter**